bjornekstrom/bjornekstrom.github.io/README.md

 ### Conference papers in proceedings

 Ekström, B. (2022).
 Unfolding material constraints and opportunities in biodiversity citizen science information practices.
-In Proceedings of CoLIS, the Tenth International Conference on Conceptions of Library and Information Science, Oslo, Norway, May 29 - June 1, 2022.
+In *Proceedings of CoLIS, the Tenth International Conference on Conceptions of Library and Information Science*, Oslo, Norway, May 29 - June 1, 2022.
 Information Research, 27(Special issue), paper colis2236. [https://doi.org/10.47989/colis2235](https://doi.org/10.47989/colis2235)

 Ekström, B. (2019).
 Developing a rule-based method for identifying researchers on Twitter: The case of vaccine discussions. *17th International Conference on Scientometrics and Informetrics, ISSI 2019 - Proceedings Volume 2*, Rome, Italy, August 2019, (pp. 2618 - 2619).